 The highest level of your basement ceiling will be the same as the lowest hanging pipe, duct, or wire.
 How your ceiling is finished will be influenced by where these items are located, and the degree of accessibility you want to preserve.

 Drop ceilings are a popular choice because they provide the best accessibility, but there are very few elements in a basement ceiling that are not also present in the ceiling between a first and second floor.
 In other words, accessibility might not be as paramount as it seems.
-Drywall, while not strong on accessibility, is an alternative that provides a clean, finished look.
+Drywall, while not strong on accessibility, is an alternative that provides a clean, finished look to your basement remodel.
 It can also be more cost effective than decorative drop ceiling tiles.

 With these factors in mind, your contractor can help recommend flooring that will handle your basement’s temperature fluctuations and degree of ground humidity, while contributing to the overall aesthetic you want in your finished space.

-A finished basement can greatly enhance your home’s function and enjoyability.
-The key is designing a project that addresses your space’s unique technical needs while creating an atmosphere that enriches your family’s at-home experience.
+A basement remodel can greatly enhance your home’s function and enjoyability.
+The key is how to plan a basement remodeling project that addresses your space’s unique technical needs while creating an atmosphere that enriches your family’s at-home experience.